High School Percussion Festival

 Choral Conductors Symposium

 The Messiah College Choral Conductors Symposium allows music educators to further their experience in the field of choral conducting.
-Linda Tedford, artist-in-residence at Messiah College, director of the Susquehanna Chorale and recent recipient of the ACDA-PA Elaine Brown Award for Choral Excellence, leads this annual symposium.
+Dr. Rachel Cornacchio will lead this year's annual symposium.

 Orchestral Conductors Symposium